Workplace OH&S is a well-known concept and safety glasses are common in working environments, but what about eye safety at home?

 Bollé Safety has a large range of products to suit different environments and user needs.
 Each frame has a different set of attributes to aid comfort, and most come with a range of different lenses for different light levels and environments.

-Clear safety glasses
+Clear eco-designed safety glasses

 OTHER VERSIONS